kniadziu/kniadziu/README.md

 Here are some ideas to get you started:
 -->

-- 🔭  I’m currently working on database projects
+- 🔭  I am currently working on typical business solutions related to data analysis and visualization,
-- 🌱  I’m currently learning C#
+- 🌱  I am involved in defining customer needs and requirements and their implementation in production
-- 👯  I’m looking to collaborate on interesting projects
+- 👯  Every day I look for new challenges that allow me to learn new things and constantly improve myself
 <!--
 - 💬  Ask me about ...
 -->